Tristan3002/Plot2CurveAnderson/README.md

 ## Outputs

-All outputs are written to a new folder like `sim_results_YYYYmmdd_HHMMSS/` in your project (or current working directory if you launch from elsewhere).
+All outputs are written to a new folder like `sim_results_YYYYmmdd_HHMMSS/` in your project.

 ### CSV columns (high-level)